 Marrakech is a treasure trove of history, culture, and textural beauty.
 There is an almost palpable energy in the air of this contrastingly ancient and modern city.
 Within walking distance of the medina or a quick taxi ride, you will discover the most wonderful things to do.

 We’ve spread the top sightseeing activities into a 3-day Marrakech itinerary because it’s not only about visiting attractions.
-They are wonderful, of course, but the best part comes from walking around and absorbing the city’s unique atmosphere.
+They’re wonderful, of course, but the best part comes from just walking around and absorbing the city’s unique atmosphere.

 The other thing to consider is that Marrakech can be oppressively hot for much of the year, which can seriously sap your energy.
 Planning an afternoon siesta or tea break back at your riad will be a welcome break.
-Resume your sightseeing later in the afternoon, when the sun isn’t as intense.
+You can resume your sightseeing later in the afternoon, when the sun isn’t as intense.

-If you have less time in Marrakech, consider a private tour that will quickly show you the highlights.
-We like this tour because it allows you to customize your itinerary according to what you would like to see and do.
+- If you have less time in Marrakech, consider a private tour that will quickly show you the highlights.
+This tour will let you customize your itinerary according to what you would like to see and do.

 Day 1: Koutoubia Mosque + Jemaa el-Fnaa + souk